Wenzi: Excavated text

 In 1973, Chinese archeologists excavated a Han dynasty tomb near Dingzhou in Hebei.
 Its occupant is identified as King Huai (懷王) of Zhongshan, who died in 55 BCE.
-Tomb furnishings included a precious Jade burial suit, jade ornaments, writing tools, and remnants of eight Chinese classic texts, including the Wenzi and Confucian Analects copied on hundreds of bamboo slips.
+Tomb furnishings included a precious Jade burial suit, jade ornaments, writing tools, and remnants of eight Chinese classic texts, including the and Confucian Analects copied on hundreds of bamboo slips.
 These bamboo manuscripts were fragmented, disordered, and blackened by fire, perhaps accidentally caused by tomb robbers.